 The release of the original Bioshock in 2007 was a significant moment in this console generation.
-Up to that point, the Xbox 360 had received only a handful of games that could be classified as next generation.
-Then Bioshock came along, bringing amazing graphics, engaging first person shooter gameplay, and a memorable game world set under the ocean.
 Half a decade later, Bioshock: Infinite attempts to reinvent the franchise by adopting a new setting, time period and location, namely a floating city in the sky.
-The elements that made Bioshock a surprise hit seem to be intact in Infinite, and with the benefit of an upgraded engine, the game is already raising the bar in terms of graphics, both on a technical and design centric level.
+The elements that made Bioshock a surprise hit seem to be intact in Infinite, and game is already raising the bar in terms of graphics.

 Irrational Games design director, Bill Gardner (BG): There is always time for World of WarCraft.
 [Laughs] Right after the original Bioshock shipped, we spent quite a bit of time examining the game ourselves, looking at what the fans and general audience were saying, taking that feedback and our own post mortems to try to decipher what exactly a Bioshock game is.
 You spend so much time building it and you start having your own conception of what the game is.
 Sometimes you need to take a step back and take some time to absorb what the audience thinks.
 From all of this, we put together post mortems and examined what was next.
 We looked at ourselves in the mirror and also spent a lot of time playing World of WarCraft [Laughs].

 How did Irrational prepare for the development of this game?